openSUSE/health-checker/README.md

 # health-checker

-Check the state of a SUSE CaaSP system after a reboot.
+Check the state of a openSUSE MicroOS system after a reboot.

 ## How does this work?